Link-Aggregation Modes

 LACP mode

-LACP mode is one of the link-aggregation methods, that enables the multiple physical Ethernet links to combine into a single logical link.
+LACP mode is a link-aggregation method that enables multiple physical Ethernet links to combine into a single logical link and provides redundancy.
 These protocols increase network bandwidth and provide redundancy.

 Benefits